MUST Score Negligence: When Does Legal Risk Arise?

 Across cases, recurring documentation issues include:

-In many instances, the clinical care may have been reasonable, but the documentation does not clearly demonstrate that.
+In many instances, the clinical care itself may have been reasonable, but the documentation does not clearly demonstrate that reasoning.

 In court, absence of documentation can significantly weaken otherwise defensible care.